Three men in dark clothing smash window of Livingston home in attempt to rob property

 and live on Freeview channel 276

-Police in East Lothian are hunting for three men who tried to smash their way into a Livingston home.
+Police in West Lothian are hunting for three men who tried to smash their way into a Livingston home.

 The trio wore dark clothing when they tried to gain entry to the property in Farm Place, Livingston at around 6.15pm on Wednesday.
 It is understood the men entered the rear garden of the property and smashed a window but made off a short time later after they were approached by the householder.